Savings and loan association: Early history

 At the beginning of the 19th century, banking was still something only done by those who had assets or wealth that needed safekeeping.
 The first savings bank in the United States, the Philadelphia Saving Fund Society, was established on December 20, 1816, and by the 1830s, such institutions had become widespread.

-In the United Kingdom, the first savings bank was founded in 1810 by the Henry Duncan, the minister of Ruthwell Church in Dumfriesshire, Scotland.
+In the United Kingdom, the first savings bank was founded in 1810 by Henry Duncan, the minister of Ruthwell Church in Dumfriesshire, Scotland.
 It is home to the Savings Bank Museum, in which there are records relating to the history of the savings bank movement in the United Kingdom, as well as family memorabilia relating to Henry Duncan and other prominent people of the surrounding area.
 However, the main type of institution similar to U.S. savings and loan associations in the United Kingdom is not the savings bank, but the building society and had existed since the 1770s.